 Taiwan has time and again proved to be a flash point in US-China relations.
 United States by means of the American Institute in Taiwan (AIT) has maintained defense, commercial, cultural, and other ties with Taiwan.
 US has adopted the policy of strategic ambiguity in the case of Taiwan which makes it unclear if the US would come to Taiwan’s defense if the need arises.
 However, US president Joe Biden rejected the policy affirming that the United States will indeed come to Taiwan’s defense if it gets attacked by China.
 However, considering the current scenario where US could have avoided escalating political tension, it could be asserted that the US is using Taiwan as a proxy to provoke China.

-Fatima Zainab studies Strategic and Nuclear Studies at National Defence University, Islamabad.
+Fatima Zainab is the Co-Cheif Executive Officer (Co-CEO) of Global Defense Insight.
+She studies Nuclear & Strategic Studies at the National Defence University (NDU).
 She is an IBM Certified Cybersecurity Analyst.
 Her areas of interest cover Cyber Warfare, Contemporary Security Studies, and International Politics.